 It was particularly exciting to see Professor Bredesen’s work demonstrate that a disease such as Alzheimer’s – which is presently viewed as one which cannot be treated, prevented or reversed and is inciting such widespread fear among the population – is indeed not omnipotent and in fact is far more dynamic than popular medical opinion leads us to believe.

-Cytoplan are in collaboration with Professor Bredesen and MPI Cognition, and he will be visiting the UK this Autumn to provide a talk surrounding the ongoing work of MPI Cognition and The Bredesen Protocol™.
+Cytoplan are in collaboration with Professor Bredesen and MPI Cognition, and he visited teh UK in 2016 to provide a talk surrounding the ongoing work of MPI Cognition and The Bredesen Protocol™.

 Alzheimer’s disease – The Scale of the Problem